 Arun Sharma

-Good and elaborative examples are given
+Good and elaborate examples are given

 The book is divided into three levels of difficulty

-How to Prepare for Data Interpretation for CAT exam
+How to Prepare for Data Interpretation for CAT Exam

 Arun Sharma